NEONScience/NEON-Data-Skills/_posts/data-institutes/jupyter-intro/2017-06-09-Jup02-JupyterNotebook.md

 ---
 layout: post
-title: "Document Code with Jupyter Notebooks"
+title: "Introduction to using Jupyter Notebooks"
 description: "This tutorial cover how to use Jupyter Notebooks to document code."
 date: 2017-06-09
 dateCreated: 2017-06-12